 Meet the amazing staff at Camp Free2Be!
 Our team’s years of experience working with LGBTQ+ youth help create a camp that’s welcoming, creative, and FUN!

-Liz Matthews, Camp Director
+Liz Erion, Camp Director

 Lee Matthews, Co-Director